eclipse-velocitas/velocitas-docs/content/en/docs/concepts/val/_index.md

 - src: "**dataflow_service*.png"
 - - src: "**val_architecture_overview*.png"
 description: >
-  Learn about the main conecpts and components of the vehicle abstraction and how this interrelates with the [Eclipse KUKSA project](https://www.eclipse.org/kuksa/).
+  Learn about the main concepts and components of the vehicle abstraction and how this interrelates with the [Eclipse KUKSA project](https://www.eclipse.org/kuksa/).
 ---

 ## Introduction